robjsliwa/memj/README.md

 # MemJ
 MemJ is simple non-sql like, JSON based in memory storage package.
-It is meant primarily for unit testing code that needs to store/query JSON queries.
+It is meant primarily for unit testing code that needs to store/query JSON documents.

 # Queries
 Queries are in JSON in following format (based on mongodb):